You’re Not Alone! - Emergency Response Planning For Rail Incidents Involving Flammable Liquids

 If there is one thing you need to remember after reading this document, it’s that you’re not alone.
 Many resources, including those found in this document, may provide help and guidance during a dangerous goods incident.

 - 6. What can an Emergency Response Assistance Plan (ERAP) do for me?
-Can I see an ERAP?
+What is found in an ERAP?

 - 7. Where can I get ICS information?